HERE'S WHAT YOU'LL FIND AT INSIDE WINEMAKING

 Hey, I’m Jim Duane from the Inside Winemaking Podcast, which I built to be a resource for myself and anyone else to continue learning how to make great wine.

 I learn best on my feet and from talking to other people.
 I studied winemaking at UCDavis, but sitting in a classroom was a slow and torturous way for me to learn.
 I got a MS degree, because I didn't feel like my student loans were quite big enough after undergrad.
+I am currently the winemaker at Seavey Vineyard in the Napa Valley.

 You can read more about my background if you're at work killing time.